-I started Gear Diary on September 30, 2006, and my goal was that this not be an easily labeled site.
-We all have gear that we use daily – some of it electronic and some of it organic; I think it is fascinating to explore the equipment that makes our lives easier, more entertaining, more productive, and more manageable.
-My hope is that Gear Diary visitors will find this site to be a comfortable and friendly place to discuss interesting topics – and not only those that are tech related!
-Gear Diary is a place for you to discover and explore new gear – everything from kitchen gadgets to camping gear to your next new car!
+I started Gear Diary on September 30, 2006, and my goal was that this site would not be so easily labeled.
+We all have gear that we use daily – some of it electronic and some of it not; I think it is fascinating to explore the equipment that makes our lives easier, more entertaining, more productive, and more manageable.
+My hope is that Gear Diary visitors will find this site to be a comfortable and friendly place to learn about interesting items – and not only those that are tech-related!
+Gear Diary is a place for you to discover and explore new gear – everything from phones, computers, kitchen gadgets, camping gear to your next new car!

-My specialty is in-depth reviews written in a layman’s terms, because I feel that now — more than ever — everyone can understand technology; sometimes it just takes a little translating.
+My specialty is in-depth reviews written in layman’s terms because I feel that now — more than ever — everyone can understand technology; sometimes it just takes a little translating.

 Yes, I’ve always loved technology but when it came time to make a career choice I went in an entirely different direction.
 I entered the clergy and currently serve as the Senior Rabbi of Temple Sharey Tefilo-Israel in South Orange, NJ.
 My passion for technology and gadgets never left me however and, as a result, I love using new gear and sharing the experience with others.

-I began writing for Just Another Mobile Monday and Just Another iPhone Blog in the fall of 2007 and during 2008-2009 I launched and ran one of the first iPhone application review sites.
-I have also been a frequent contributor to iPhone Life Magazine, have a monthly column in the New Jersey Jewish News and have written on the meetings points between my work in the clergy and technology.
+I began writing for Just Another iPhone Blog in the fall of 2007 and during 2008-2009 I launched and ran one of the first iPhone application review sites.
+I have also been a frequent contributor to iPhone Life Magazine, have a monthly column in the and have written on the meetings points between my work in the clergy and technology.
+I am also a current member of the eBay Influencer Network.
 Most recently I was mentioned in a Wall Street Journal article on religious institutions and mobile apps and featured in a page-one story in the Journal.
 I met Judie in 2008 when we were both part of the short-lived Just Another iPhone Chat and started writing for Gear Diary in July of that year.
-I became Senior Editor of the site in December, 2009.
+I became Senior Editor of the site in December 2009.and

 You can check out videos I’ve made on our Gear Diary YouTube channel, peruse my Amazon Wish List, follow me on Twitter, “friend” me on Facebook, find me on LinkedIn, or send me an email.
 And, of course, you can also check out my Google+ page.

 My current gear?
-My main computer is a 15″ MacBook Pro Retina.
-In addition I have a 64GB iPad mini, an HTC Windows Phone 8X, and an iPhone 5.
-I can also be found using assorted other phones, a Livescribe Sky smartpen, a Canon T3i and other tech goodies.
-Due to wrist issues resulting from rheumatoid arthritis, voice recognition software such as Dragon Dictation for Mac, Siri on the iPhone and global voice recognition on the new iPad play a huge role in both my rabbinic and my Gear Diary work.
+My main computer is a 13″ MacBook Pro Retina.
+In addition, I have a 128GB iPad Pro 9.7, and an iPhone 11.
+I can also be found using assorted other phones and other tech goodies.
+Due to wrist issues resulting from rheumatoid arthritis, voice recognition software such as Dragon Dictation for Mac, and Nuance Dragon Anywhere on the iPhone play a huge role in both my rabbinic and my Gear Diary work.